 Forest roads, skid roads, and landings are located to minimize the amount of sediment generation that could impact watercourses.
-The harvests in all units will occur on slopes ranging from 5-65% and some slopes greater than 65% with a moderate erosion hazard.
-These areas are designated as tractor yarding.
-The skid trails in these areas are identified as "Exception Tractor Trails" on the "Yarding Methods" maps at the end of Section II.
-Skid trails proposed for use are flagged with yellow "skid trail" flagging, are existing trails, and are in stable condition.
-No new skid trails may be constructed in these areas.
-To reduce soil disturbance, tractor long-lining will be used within one WLPZ unit containing a high EHR rating and slopes greater than 50%.
+The harvests in all units will occur on slopes ranging from 5-65%.
 The plan's silvicultural prescriptions are designed to improve forest stocking and health over time, while protecting and restoring salmonid habitat within the watercourse protection zones.
 The timber harvest will generate income for the company and supply raw materials to local mills.
 Operations in accordance with the provisions of THP will not result in significant effects to environmental resources.

 This parcel is zoned for timber production (TPZ).
 TPZ lands are exclusively dedicated to the growing and harvesting of timber for commercial purposes and compatible uses.
 Under 14 CCR 897(a), there is a legal presumption that "timber harvesting is expected to and will occur on such lands".
-Moreover 14 CCR 898, which has the force of law, provides that on TPZ lands the harvesting of trees per se shall not be presumed to have adverse impacts.
+Moreover 14 CCR 898, which has the force of law, provides that on TPZ lands the harvesting of trees per so shall not be presumed to have adverse impacts.
 Ownership of such lands involves a long-term commitment to timber growing, requiring many years for the "crop" to mature before harvest.